benjamin-mathias-clark/energy_communities/data/output/README.md

 The 2024 calculated lists (both calculated_energy_communities_2024.tsv and calculated_energy_communities_2024_first_annual_revision.tsv) exactly match the official list.
 The 2023 calculated list (calculated_energy_communities_2023_first_annual_revision.tsv) matches with the exception of omitting the U.S. Virgin Islands which is working as intended as employment data for the U.S. Virgin Islands is sourced separately from BLS LAUS data.

+For the first command (generating the file calculated_energy_communities_2023_11_months.tsv using county_labor_data_2022_11_months.tsv), a temporary modification was made to process_employment_data.py to exclude data from Puerto Rico due to missing data there in 2022 due to Hurricane Fiona.
+That modification is not present in the repo so that command will not run with the code as is, but the other lines will.